sdegutis/immaculata.dev/site/public/blog/comparison-to-vite.md

 Use Vite if

 * You want to make a cookie cutter front-end
-* You want an out of the box solution
+* You want to have an out of the box solution

 Use most of immaculata if

 * You want to make a highly customized front-end
-* You want surgical control over your front-end output
+* You want to have surgical control over your front-end output
 * You want to experiment with making bundle-less sites

 Use *some* of immaculata if